SyrianSpock/syrianspock.github.io/_drafts/beaglebone_setup.md

 {%endhighlight%}

-## Linux, RT-PREEMPT or Xenomai ?
-The roboticist's dilemma
+## Linux, RT-PREEMPT or Xenomai, the roboticist's dilemma

 If you are starting to play with embedded linux platforms and just want to try to build some cool little thing, skip this part.
 If you are trying to build more complex systems that impose constraints on the execution time of your tasks, then read this part.